aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/welcome.md

 ### **Account Provisioning**

-Check the email used to launch your UDF deployment for a "welcome" or password reset email to the [lab tenant](https://f5-xc-lab-mcn.console.ves.volterra.io/).
+Check the email used to launch your UDF deployment for a "welcome" or password reset email to the <strong><a href="https://f5-xc-lab-mcn.console.ves.volterra.io/" target="_blank">lab tenant</a></strong>.
 Update your password and log into the tenant.

 <p float="left">